macmacs/aws-bootstrap/docs/how-to-start.md

 * run "Install_JX" job
 * in "Manual create domain" go to AWS console/Route53 and create alias to jx ingress LB (FIXME: improve instructions)

+11. Manually configure jx after it is installed (using URL and credentials for web dashboard from previous step, FIXME: this should be automated):

+* configure HTTP proxy settings for plugins (Manage Jenkins/Manage Plugins/Advanced - please note 'Server' is without 'http://' and port and 'No Proxy' is one entry per line)
+* go to 'Available' plugins tab, update the list ('Check now') and install (without restart) the following plugins: 'SSH Agent', 'AWS Parameter Store Build Wrapper'
+* refresh the 'Installing Plugins/Upgrades' to verify plugins got installed
+* manually create new pipeline job (from Jenkins main dashboard: 'New item/Pipeline', name it 'Kubernetes_Install_On_Application')
+* copy&paste Pipeline script from `jenkins-bootstrap-pipelines` repository, `/application/kubernetes/install/Jenkinsfile`
+* update top `parameters` section with defaults apropriate for your environment
+* save the job
+* add private SSH key for accessing your configuration repository (from Jenkins main dashboard: 'Credentials/System/Global/Add Credentials/SSH Username with private key', Username: 'git', ID: 'bitbucket-key', enter key directly with 1 empty line at the end)

+12. Deploy Kubernetes cluster on "application" account:

+* run jx job from previous step (double check parameters)